diezfx/transformation-framework/typesystem.md

 ```

 ### Main problem: How to resolve properties
+#### typed property
-1. every property is "typed see (capabilities have types); only resolve in the own component with name; look through hosted_on with type
+every property is "typed see (capabilities have types); only resolve in the own component with name; look through hosted_on with type
+#### naming convention
-2. strict naming convention; admin_address is admin_address in every component; what if there are 2?
+strict naming convention; admin_address is admin_address in every component \
+what if there are 2? e.g. comp1(database.port) and comp2(ssh_port) both are called port?
+#### reexport properties
-3. every component needs to reexport the capabilities
+every component needs to reexport the capabilities

+## implemented at the moment :properties have types
+problem: what if one component has more than e.g. one port to offer (https/grpc)

+sol2: solve with types one port is "port.https" the other "port.grpc"

+at them moment implemented with .startswith() so getcapabilitiesofType("port") returns both.

 ### related links:
 https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/cos01/TOSCA-Simple-Profile-YAML-v1.3-cos01.html#DEFN_TYPE_CAPABILITIES_ENDPOINT